royaltm/spectrusty-tutorial/step2.md

 This is a part of the [tutorial] for the [SPECTRUSTY] library.

-In this part you can learn how to make your emulator emit sound.
+In this step, you can learn how to make your emulator emit sound.

 ![Step 2](example-step2.png)